-Metanoia means entering "the larger mind."

-Into the "mind behind the mind."

-Into the "mind in which all minds exist."
+Metanoia means entering "the larger mind," into the "mind behind the mind," into the "mind in which all minds exist."

-Metanoia means leaving the petty things behind.

-Our worries and prejudices and fears.
+Metanoia means leaving the petty things behind, our worries and prejudices and fears.

-It means coming face to face with the living God, who assures you that our worst failures are in fact priceless and necessary stepping stones to our salvation.
+It means coming face to face with the living God, who assures you that your worst failures are in fact priceless and necessary stepping stones to your salvation.

-Metanoia takes us beyond the small mind that too often is preoccupied with self and tribe and nation, into the larger mind in which forgiveness reigns supreme.
+Metanoia takes us beyond the small mind that too often is preoccupied with self, and tribe and nation, into the larger mind in which forgiveness reigns supreme.